google/crosvm/jail/seccomp/README.md

 - `vhost_user.policy` contains the set of syscalls required by the regular (i.e. socket-based) vhost-user listener.
 It is never loaded directly.
-- `vvu.policy` contains the set of syscalls required by the VFIO-based vhost-user (aka Virtio-Vhost-User) listener.
-It is also never loaded directly.
 - `foo_device_vhost_user.policy` is the policy that is loaded when device `foo` is used as a regular vhost-user device.
 It will generally include `common_device.policy`, `vhost_user.policy` and `foo.policy`.
-- `foo_device_vvu.policy` is the policy that is loaded when device `foo` is used as a VVU device.
-It will generally include `common_device.policy`, `vvu.policy` and `foo.policy`.